We take a tour around a region with some big plans and asks what is on offer for home-hunters.

 Seventy-five per cent of Luz de Sol's clients are British, while 50 per cent of its sales are for property on the popular Camposol golf urbanisation, a huge purpose built town located 10 minutes from Mazarrón and previously featured on A Place in the Sun: Home or Away.

-There are now 3,900 properties at Camposol, with two-bedroom terraced homes starting in the mid €40,000s.
+There are now over 3,900 properties at Camposol, with two-bedroom terraced homes starting in the mid €40,000s.
 Demand is such that these days some clients are buying without even viewing their property.

 "We sold a three-bedroom villa at Camposol for €189,000 to someone in the UK," continued Mr Cohen.
 "The buyer had been to Camposol before but saw the property on the internet back home in the UK so arranged to buy via email.
 We always tell people to come and view before deciding but we've sold three or four properties recently over the phone and internet."